When Should I Sue My Attorney?

 - Breach of contract: This issue usually arises when a client has been charged for the completion of services as defined in a contract but not all the services were actually performed.

 - Breach of fiduciary duty: Attorneys have a range of fiduciary duties they owe to their clients, such as putting someone else’s interests above your own.

 - Violating the Texas Deceptive Trade Practices Act: These violations typically involve the attorney misrepresenting facts or withholding information in order to motivate you to make a decision you wouldn’t have made if you’d had all the facts.

 When you have problems working with an attorney, the situation can be complex, but you need to act quickly.
 Attorneys being sued for malpractice often cite a delay in the filing of a lawsuit as part of their defense, making time a critical factor.
-If you believe you have suffered damages as a result of your lawyer’s wrongdoing, call us at 713-522-7400 or fill out our form to arrange a time to discuss your case.
+If you believe you have suffered damages as a result of your lawyer’s wrongdoing, call the Houston legal malpractice lawyers at Kassab Law Firm at 713-522-7400 or fill out our form to arrange a time to discuss your case.